Keith B. Alexander: Retirement

 Alexander announced his retirement on October 16, 2013.
 His retirement date was March 28, 2014, and his replacement was U.S. Navy Vice Admiral Michael S. Rogers.

-Founder and CEO of IronNet
+Founder (and former CEO) of IronNet

 In May 2014, after his retirement from NSA, Alexander founded IronNet Cybersecurity.
 IronNet provides cybersecurity coverage for private-sector companies using its IronDefense program and a team of cybersecurity analysts and experts.
-The company is headquartered in Fulton, Maryland with offices in Frederick, Maryland, McLean, Virginia, and New York City.
+The company is headquartered in Fulton, Maryland, with offices in Frederick, Maryland, McLean, Virginia, and New York City.
 In October 2015, IronNet received $32.5 million in funding from Trident Capital Cybersecurity (now ForgePoint Capital) and Kleiner Perkins Caufield & Byers in a Series A investment.
 In May 2018, IronNet raised an additional $78 million in a round led by C5 Capital alongside existing investors ForgePoint Capital and Kleiner Perkins Caufield & Byers.
-Alexander maintains his role as CEO of IronNet today.
+In August 2021, IronNet went public on the New York Stock Exchange (NYSE) via a SPAC merger with LGL Systems Acquisition Corp.
+Alexander was later replaced by Linda Zecher on 12 July 2023, as CEO of IronNet.
+After two years of going public, IronNet announced it will be delisted from the NYSE in August 2023 leaving all retail investors with worthless shares.

+In early October 2024 the AP reported that an investment bank had approached over 100 prospective buyers for the company, citing federal records, but none of them made an offer.

 Amazon appointment

-Alexander joined Amazon's board of directors, as revealed in an SEC filing on September 9, 2020.
+Alexander joined Amazon's board of directors, as revealed in an SEC filing on 9 September 2020.